William Morris, St. George cabinet 1861-1862 - designed by his friend Philip Webb and painted by Morris himself

 About Art Passions: Art Passions began a tribute to artists whose work I grew up, and whose work has meaning for me personally.
 The list of artists on artpassions.net, including recent additions to the site, as well as other information are availble on the home page.

 Important: Please do not link directly to images at artpassions or download the entire site.
+This makes me sad.
 See the FAQ for why this is a problem.
 If you download the entire site with an offline webstripper, you will take down the site.
 This will make me very grumpy and I will ban your IP address, entire domain or country, depending on how bad it was.